-Designed to meet the needs of the accelerated mathematics student, this course develops the same concepts as the regular geometry course with the addition of coordinate geometry and volume and surface area of solids and perhaps geometric constructions and geometric probability.
+Designed to meet the needs of the accelerated mathematics student, this course develops the same concepts as the regular geometry course with the addition of coordinate geometry and volume and surface area of solids and geometric probability.
 More rigorous than the regular geometry course, the treatment of topics is in greater depth and at a faster pace.
 Placement in an honors class is based on department recommendation.

-Prerequisites: Algebra I or Algebra I Honors and teacher and department recommendation
+Prerequisites: Algebra I or Algebra I Honors and teacher recommendation